-Landmark Elementary•Middle School has developed a comprehensive model of remote learning that includes live Google Meet sessions, asynchronous assignments (online, teacher directed), independent work, check-ins with academic advisors and counselors, and enrichment activities.
+During the COVID-19 pandemic, Landmark Elementary•Middle School developed a comprehensive model of remote learning that includes live Google Meet sessions, asynchronous assignments (online, teacher directed), independent work, check-ins with academic advisors and counselors, and enrichment activities.
 In this new model, Landmark’s Six Teaching Principles remain the cornerstone of our curriculum.
 Each student’s schedule is individualized to meet them where they are in the learning process.

-Below are details about the Elementary•Middle School remote learning program and videos of remote classes.
+Below are details about the Elementary•Middle School remote learning program and a sampling of videos of remote classes from spring 2020, when Landmark shifted to a remote model.
 Read a general overview of Landmark's remote program that applies to both the High School and the Elementary•Middle School.

 Video Clips of Remote Classes